Frequently Asked Questions

 It is our belief that quality comes only from diverse community involvement.
-Typical open source project maintenance places a heavy burden on maintainers who must manage code reviews and make judgements about patches.
+Typical open source project maintenance is places a heavy burden on the maintainer who must manage code reviews and make judgements about patches.
 Under C4, code is merged based on trust.
 The trust is there either way.
 Open source projects have been subtly backdoored in the past.
-It’s true that our process makes it easy for anyone to add code to our projects and some might see this as a vulnerability but we see no solution but to foster a healthy community who cares about what they’re doing.
+It’s true that our process makes it easy for anyone to add code to our projects and some might see this as a vulnerability.

 How are Ecko and Acropolis different from what upstream/other projects are doing?

 The projects we’ve forked have done amazing work and created systems that are in use by many, many people.
 Magic Stone today is about building a community.
 This community runs each of its projects independently using the Collective Code Consctruction Contract.
 It is our hypothesis that every project becomes more successful through community-drive development.